Lab 3: Series and Parallel Resistive Circuit

 Turn off the DC power supply output.

-Once you've completed all the above steps, ask the lab professor or instructor over and demostrate that you've completed the lab and written down all your observations.
+Once you've completed all the above steps, ask the lab professor or instructor to demonstrate that you've completed the lab and written down all your observations.
 You might be asked to explain some of the concepts you've learned in this lab.